emperorgaodi/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to execute a command.
-2. System executes the command.
+2. System executes the command and stores it in command history.
-3. User wants to make a similar command.
+3. User intends to reuse or modify a previous command.
-4. User requests to cycle to the previous command.
+4. User requests to cycle through previous commands.
-5. System retrieves and pre-writes the most recently executed command.
+5. System retrieves and prepares the most recent command from history.
+6. User reviews the displayed command.
-6. User enters the command.
+7. User enters the command.
     <br> *Use case ends.*

 **Extensions**

 * 2a.
-User has entered 10 unique commands.
-User then executes another command.
+Command history limit reached.
     * 2a1.
 The oldest command is discarded and can no longer be cycled through.
-The new command is saved.
+The new latest executed command is saved.
-    <br> *Use case ends.*<br><br>
+    <br> *Use case resumes from step 3.*<br><br>

 * 4a.
 There are no previous successfully executed commands.
     * 4a1.
-System does not respond to the user's cycle request.
+System ignores the user's cycle request.
     <br> *Use case ends.*<br><br>

 * 5a.
-The user has executed multiple commands before the most recent one, and requests to cycle further back.
+The user has executed multiple commands before the most recent one, and requests to cycle beyond the most recent command.
     * 5a1.
-System continues to cycle through older executed commands.
-If there is already an input, it is saved.
+System retrieves and displays the next older command.
+If user has made a pending input, it is temporarily saved.
     * 5a2.
-User stops cycling at their desired past command or cycles to get back to a more recent or original command.
+User can continue cycling to a later or more recent command until desired command is reached or history limit is hit.
     <br> *Use case resumes from step 6.*<br><br>

-* 5b.
+* 6a.
 The command the user wants to make is not exactly the same as the pre-filled, previous command.
-    * 5b1.
+    * 6a1.
 User modifies the command accordingly.
-    <br> *Use case resumes from step 6.*<br><br>
+    <br> *Use case resumes from step 7.*<br><br>

 **Use case 7 (UC7): Importing employee data**<br>